8 Million tons

-You may be tempted to think that the vast majority of plastics would serve out it’s life in the likes of the aerospace, construction or automotive industries, but sadly not, around 40% of what we encounter on a daily basis is packaging.14 This is the plastics protecting our delivered goods, wrapping our food and bottling soft drinks and in the case of bottled in particular it's at an astonishing rate of 1 million bottles a minute,15 and it's largely destined to go to landfill after one single consumer sale.
+You might be tempted to think that the vast majority of plastics would serve out it’s life in the likes of the aerospace, construction or automotive industries, but sadly not, around 40% of what we encounter on a daily basis is packaging.14 This is the plastics protecting our delivered goods, wrapping our food and bottling soft drinks.
+In the particular case of bottled water it's at an astonishing rate of 1 million bottles a minute,15 and it's largely destined to go to landfill after one single use.

 Plastic Waste by Industry 2015

-Safe disposal of plastics is paramount and is challenging society to change our buying habits, but it's not the route cause of the growing concern of plastic pollution.
-The real problem is the lifespan of the material, it doesn’t degrade nearly fast enough.
-If we could just throw a soft drinks bottle in a bush knowing it would bio-degrade like an apple core then there of course would be no issue but it doesn’t.
+The reduction the safe disposal of plastics is challenging us to change our habits, however it's not the route cause of the growing concern of plastic pollution.
+The real problem is the lifespan of the material, it doesn’t degrade nearly fast enough in the natural environment.
+If you could just throw a plastic bottle in a bush knowing it would bio-degrade like an apple core then there of course would be no issue but it doesn’t.
 Evidence of plastic is being found everywhere from remote landlocked17 and island regions,18 to the deepest waters of our oceans,19 it’s in our food,20 drinking water21 even our air.22 Some types last so long that if our early ancestors used plastic it would still be found in some form on earth today.23

 Stages of Degradation